Risqat1/Analyzing-Market-Demand/README.md

 - Average Rating by Product Category:
 	All  product categories maintain a high average rating (3.94 – 4.36), showing strong customer satisfaction overall and Supermarket has the highest customer satisfaction(4.36), while Phones & Tablets have the lowest (3.94).

 - Average Discount by Product Category:
 Computing (40%) and Phones & Tablets (34%) have the highest average discounts likely to attract buyers, clear inventory, or compete in crowded markets.
 Supermarket and Appliances have smaller discounts.

 - Product Category by Average Review & Average Rating:
 Phones & Tablets have the highest review count but the lowest ratings indicating high engagement but low customer satisfaction while Baby Products have a very low review count(26.69) but a good rating (4.08), suggesting low visibility but satisfied customers and Supermarket has the highest average rating (4.36) but low engagement.

+- Average Current price & original price by product category:
+This chart compares the original and current(discounted) prices across product categories to help understand how much discount is being applied and how prices are listed for products.
+Appliances, Electronics and Home-office products show significant price drops. e.g. Electronics has a original price of 114k and 64k current price while appliances has a original price of 106k original price and current price 77k.

 ### RECOMMENDATIONS
 - Focus on high performing categories like Appliances and electronics so as to offer opportunities.